Mexico. The most populous Spanish speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 In Mexico, ¿Qué tal? means “What’s happening?” or “What’s up?” as opposed to “How are you?” or “How are things going?” as you may have learned in your Spanish textbook or class.

-So, it’s much more casual than the same phrase would be in other Spanish speaking countries.
+So, it’s much more casual than the same phrase would be in other dialects of Spanish.

 This one means “to have money”, as in: